sudhz/CodeLingo/README.md

 - [ReactJS](https://react.dev/): For providing the foundational framework.
 - [TailwindCSS](https://tailwindcss.com/): For the sleek and responsive design.
 - [Flowbite-React](https://www.flowbite-react.com/): For the awesome buttons and dropdowns.
-- [webraftai](https://discord.gg/webraftai): For the dynamic code explanations.
+- [Deepinfra](https://deepinfra.com/): For the dynamic explanations using CodeLlama-34b-Instruct-hf.
 - [Amazon Translate](https://docs.aws.amazon.com/translate/latest/dg/what-is.html): For making translations seamless.